serge-sans-paille/frozen/README.rst

 ------------

 A C++ compiler that supports C++14.
-Clang version 5 is a good pick, GCC version 6 lags behind in terms of ``constexpr`` compilation time.
-At least on my setup.
+Clang version 5 is a good pick, GCC version 6 lags behind in terms of ``constexpr`` compilation time (At least on my setup), but compiles correctly.
+Visual Studio 2017 also works correctly!

 Note that gcc 5 isn't supported.
 (Here's an `old compat branch`_ where a small amount of stuff was ported.)